Shaik-mohd-huzaifa/Javascript-Coding-Challenges/README.md

 m tall.
 § Data 2: Marks weights 95 kg and is 1.88 m tall.
 John weights 85 kg and is 1.76
 m tall.
 GOOD LUCK �

+> ## 2nd Coding Challenge
+ #### Use the BMI example from Challenge #1, and the code you already wrote, and improve it.
+_Your tasks:_

+1. Print a nice output to the console, saying who has the higher BMI.
+The message is either "Mark's BMI is higher than John's!" or "John's BMI is higher than Mark's!"
+2. Use a template literal to include the BMI values in the outputs.
+Example: "Mark's BMI (28.3) is higher than John's (23.9)!"
+Hint: Use an if/else statement �
+GOOD LUCK �